ETIMC/Report/typst/sections/Sprint 1.typ

   btn.direction = digitalio.Direction.INPUT
   btn.pull = digitalio.Pull.UP
   ```,
-  caption: [Code pulling input-pin GP13 to high.]
+  caption: [Code pulling input-pin GP13 to high.],
+  placement: bottom
 ) <listing:buttonsPullUp>

 Lastly, a sister-library to _digitalio_, _analogio_ was discovered for reading analog inputs @noauthor_analog_2025.
 It was decided this library was to be used for reading the potentiometers' values.
 However, it was noted that the Picos only had three analog inputs @raspberry_pi_raspberry_2024-1.
 Therefore, a solution would later have to be found to connect all four potentiometers to the Pico 1s.

+#colbreak()
-== Paper prototype <sec:paperprototype>
+== Paper Prototype <sec:paperprototype>
+To facilitate a shared understanding of the Controllers' physical layout within the team, a paper prototype was created (@fig:paperprototype).
+The design incorporated the buttons and potentiometers, chosen to balance simplicity and functionality within the physical constraints of the box’s size (Requirements 2, 3 & 9, @table:usabilityRequirements).

+The prototype was constructed at a 1:1 scale using colored cardboard and adhesive tape to accurately represent the intended dimensions of a final Controller.
+Interface components were color-coded: the display was represented by a blue cutout, buttons by red cutouts, and potentiometers by pink cutouts.
+A hole was also cut on top and in the right side of the prototype, acting as possible insertion holes for the NFC cards (@fig:paperprototype).
+In addition to supporting a shared understanding, the prototype functioned as a tool for assessing usability and interface intuitiveness in the early stages of development.

 #subpar.grid(
   columns: (auto, auto),
-  caption: [Paper Prototype.],
+  caption: [Paper prototype.],
   label: <fig:paperprototype>,
   align: top,
-  figure(image("../images/sprint 1/paperTop.jpg", height: 20%),
+  figure(image("../images/sprint 1/paperTop.jpg", height: 18%),
     caption: [Paper prototype with instrument on screen.]), <fig:>,
-  figure(image("../images/sprint 1/paperSide.jpg", height: 20%),
+  figure(image("../images/sprint 1/paperSide.jpg", height: 18%),
-    caption: [Paper prototypes right side, with NFC hole.]), <fig:>
+    caption: [Paper prototype's right side, with NFC hole.]), <fig:>,
+  placement: top
 )

-To facilitate a shared understanding of the Controllers' physical layout within the team, a paper prototype was created (@fig:paperprototype).
-The design incorporated the buttons and potentiometers, chosen to balance simplicity and functionality within the physical constraints of the box’s size (Requirements 2, 3 & 9, @table:usabilityRequirements).

-The prototype was constructed at a 1:1 scale using colored cardboard and adhesive tape to accurately represent the intended dimensions of a final Controller.
-Interface components were color-coded: the display was represented by a blue cutout, buttons by red cutouts, and potentiometers by pink cutouts.
-A hole was also cut on top and in the right side of the prototype, acting as possible insertion holes for the NFC cards (@fig:paperprototype).
-In addition to supporting a shared understanding, the prototype functioned as a tool for assessing usability and interface intuitiveness in the early stages of development.

 == Testing <sec:sprint1test>
 The prototype was tested by a student enrolled in the Game Development and Learning Technology program at the University of Southern Denmark.
 This choice was made, as the participant's prior knowledge of paper prototypes would allow for gathering valuable insight on usability #cite(<macklin_games_2016>, supplement: [ch.
 11]).
 Due to the participant's personal relation to the team, feedback was looked upon with caution to mitigate potential bias #cite(<macklin_games_2016>, supplement: [ch.
 11]).

 The test was conducted at the University of Southern Denmark and involved an unstructured interview #cite(<sharp_interaction_2019>, supplement: [ch.
-8]), combined with the Think Aloud methodology #cite(<sharp_interaction_2019>, supplement: [p.
+8]), combined with the think-aloud methodology #cite(<sharp_interaction_2019>, supplement: [p.
 296]).
 An A/B test #cite(<sharp_interaction_2019>, supplement: [ch.
 2]) was also carried out to assess the preferred side of the box for inserting the NFC cards.
 This multi-method approach supported a flexible testing environment and allowed asking questions not pre-defined before the test.
 The session lasted approximately 30 minutes and yielded constructive criticism, while the overall user response remained positive.

 The participant had limited musical experience, only having played piano during childhood.
 When first viewing the prototype, initial confusion regarding the different physical elements was noted.
 However, after a short briefing, the participant was able to interpret the key interface elements e.g., identifying the blue rectangle as the display shown in @fig:paperprototype.